 The Crucible During Marine Corps Recruit Training

-January 14, 2015: Recruits of Charlie Company, 1st Recruit Training Battalion, navigate through the Weaver obstacle during the Crucible Confidence Course at Edson Range, Marine Corps Base Camp Pendleton, Calif., Jan.
-6. Recruits must push through the fatigue to finish each obstacle.
+Recruits navigate through the Weaver obstacle during the Crucible Confidence Course at Edson Range, Marine Corps Base Camp Pendleton, California on January 6, 2015.

 The Crucible is a test every recruit must go through to become a Marine.
 It tests every recruit physically, mentally and morally and is the defining experience of recruit training.